jquery/contribute.jquery.org/pages/style-guide/js.md

 	}
 }( function( $ ) {

-// this doesn't get indented
+// This doesn't get indented

 } ) );
 ```